Thorn Electrical Industries: Background

-Going public
+Rebranding and going public

 The company changed its name to Thorn Electrical Industries Limited on 26 November 1936 and became a public limited company on 28 November 1936.
 Earlier in the year, Chorlton Metal Co.
 Limited and Lotus Radio (1933) Limited had become wholly owned subsidiaries. and the group had acquired the freehold property known as Atlas Works, which they previously leased.

 Jules Thorn became chairman of Ferguson Radio Corporation in 1936 and Thorn began distributing their entire domestic radio production.
-In 1946, Thorn acquired Ferguson.
-In 1947 Thorn formed a agreement with Sylvania Electric Products to co-operate on the development and manufacture of fluorescent lamps.
+On 9 July 1946, Thorn acquired Ferguson in exchange for £150,000.
+In 1947, Thorn formed an agreement with Sylvania Electric Products to co-operate on the development and manufacture of fluorescent lamps.

+During 1939, Thorn established a subsidiary, DER, to pursue the manufacture of televisions.
+Prior to 1947, it only operated a single outlet, but had expanded to ten branches by 1954 and would reach 397 branches in 1967.

-By 1948, the company had 2,400 employees and had factories in Enfield (Ferguson's), Edmonton, Hirwaun and Tottenham and was building one in Merthyr Tydfil.
-The group was manufacturing Atlas lamps, fluorescent lighting fittings and equipments; Ferguson radio and television receivers; and Mary Ann domestic appliances.
+By 1948, the company had 2,400 employees and operated factories in Enfield (Ferguson's), Edmonton, Hirwaun and Tottenham; it was also in the process of building another in Merthyr Tydfil.
+The group was manufacturing Atlas lamps, fluorescent lighting fittings and equipment; Ferguson radio and television receivers; and Mary Ann domestic appliances.
 At that date, its trading subsidiaries were Ferguson Radio Corporation; Lamp Presscaps (manufacturer of lamp caps); Domestic Electrical Rentals (letting of radio and domestic appliances); and British Electric Domestic Appliances (sale and servicing of radio and domestic appliances) as well as a subsidiary in South Africa.
 The company bought Tricity Cookers in 1951.